 Then, designer, a man of principles.
 Design is applied cognitive psychology mixed with vehement opinion.
 It’s lab coats and turtlenecks.
 It’s critical and superfluous.
-Once we cracked open grubs with our fingers for a precious scrape of protein within.
-Then someone designed a fork.
+Once, humans cracked open grubs with our fingers for a precious scrape of the protein within.
+Later, someone designed a fork.
 Design is the relentless pursuit of better.

 I am a writer designer.

 Poet laureate.
 Cowboy lover.
 Philosopher economist.
 Executive miscreant.
 Immortal beloved.
 The only thing dividing my two

 That is what I do for a living.